divya-ed/MovieExplorer/README.md

 # MovieExplorer
-Application based on react and python (flask) backend to explore movie and artist information Database requirement: MongoDB.
+Application based on react and python (flask) backend to explore movie and artist information.

+Database requirement: MongoDB.
   Create database "MOVIE_EXPLORER" and create collections "movies","genres","artists".
   From the database folder import the sample dataset into the respective collections in MongoDB.(MongoDB Compass can be used here)